ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.2.0-two-weeks-notice.md

 You can find a [detailed usage guide for ACT](https://docs.ethswarm.org/docs/develop/tools-and-features/act) here, and you can read a high-level overview of the concepts and motivations for the ACT on the [ACT page](https://docs.ethswarm.org/docs/learn/technology/act) in the documentation.

-### Neighborhood Hopping
+### neighborhood Hopping

 Previously, nodes were locked into the [neighborhood](https://docs.ethswarm.org/docs/learn/glossary#neighborhood) they started staking in, which could lead to low chances of winning rewards in overcrowded neighborhoods.
-The new neighborhood hopping feature allows node operators to move their nodes to underpopulated neighborhoods, improving their chances of winning rewards.
+The new neighborhood hopping feature allows node operators to move their nodes to underpopulated neighborhood, improving their chances of winning rewards.
 Detailed instructions are available in the [Node Operator's Guide]https://blog.ethswarm.org/foundation/2024/bee-2-2-guide/).

 ### Partially Withdrawable Stake